Altalogy/a6y-react-auth/README.md

 --- | --- | ---
 className[optional] | string | the CSS classes
 onSuccess[optional]] | (response: unknown) => void | onSuccess callback function
 onLinkHandler[optional] | it's a link callback function to redirect the app.
-If not declared it's using by pathname `/sign-up`
+If not declared it's using by pathname `sign-up`

 **example**